 All students who live within the home zone described below shall be entitled to enrol at the school.

-In the south the scheme runs along the intersection of Marine Parade and Toru Road, along Toru Road to the airport and following the airport boundary north along Dakota Rd – Magrath Ave to Kāpiti Road, then along both sides of Kāpiti Road to old State Highway, up the old State Highway to the intersection of Ruahine Street (including Nikau Valley).
+In the south the scheme runs along the intersection of Marine Parade and Toru Road, along Toru Road to the airport and following the airport boundary north along Dakota Rd – Magrath Ave to Kāpiti Road, then along both sides of Kāpiti Road to the old State Highway, up the old State Highway to the intersection of Ruahine Street (including Nikau Valley).
 The scheme runs east until the top of the Akatarawa summit.
 The scheme runs along until it meets Hadfield Road.
 The scheme then runs north up State Highway One to Te Kowhai Road and Gary Road.
 The scheme then runs back along to coast to the intersection of Marine Parade and Toru Road.

 Click on the image to view.